grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 2. 17 \<= age \>= 65 -- returns enum value `QueryResults.AllowedToApply`
 3. Age \> 65 -- returns enum value `QueryResults.TooOld`

-Now, remember I told you that we specify the behaviors near boundaries?
-This, however, when applied to the situation I just described, would give us the following Statements:
+Now, remember I wrote that we specify the behaviors near boundaries?
+Such approach, however, when applied to the situation I just described, would give us the following Statements:

 1. Age = 17, should yield result `QueryResults.TooYoung`
 2. Age = 18, should yield result `QueryResults.AllowedToApply`